-Neem leaves are used here an metaphor for the bitter experiences that we have on our life’s journey.
-Like neem purifies our blood and boosts our immunity, consuming neem
+Neem leaves are used here as a metaphor for the bitter experiences that we have on our life’s journey.
+Like neem purifies our blood and boosts our immunity, consuming neem.

-leaves on this auspicious day indicates our preparedness to open up and accept unpleasant experiences in the new year with the grave learning that comes with it.
-In a way, this also hints our spiritual evolution and an inner transformation.
-It is believed that Gudi brings good luck and prosperity by warding off the evil and negativity.
+Leaves on this auspicious day indicate our preparedness to open up and accept unpleasant experiences in the new year with the grave learning that comes with it.
+In a way, this also hints at our spiritual evolution and an inner transformation.
+It is believed that Gudi brings good luck and prosperity by warding off evil and negativity.

 If we look at it from the cosmic placements too, this holds great significance for the Hindu calendar.
 On this particular day, the sun is vertically above the intersection point between the equator and the meridians.
 This marks the beginning of the spring season.

 The significance of Gudi Padwa is also seen from an agricultural calendar.
-In India where agriculture is the main occupation, Gudi Padwa indicates end of one season and beginning of a new.
-It is the harvesting festivals of India.
+In India where agriculture is the main occupation, Gudi Padwa indicates the end of one season and the beginning of a new one.
+It is the harvesting festival of India.
 Farmers consider this day to be extremely auspicious for sowing seeds.

 Gudi Padwa is considered to be an auspicious day for any new beginning and to initiate new ventures.
 Buying a new vehicle or buying gold on this day is considered to bring prosperity and good luck.

 The festival of Gudi Padwa is celebrated in different parts of India and is named differently.
-It is called as Cheti Chand by Sindhis, while as Navreh by Kashmiri Pandits.
-In Karnataka it is celebrated as Yugadi, while in Andhra Pradesh and Telangana it is known as Ugadi.
+It is called as Cheti Chand by Sindhis, while Navreh by Kashmiri Pandits.
+In Karnataka, it is celebrated as Yugadi, while in Andhra Pradesh and Telangana it is known as Ugadi.
 The day also indicates the beginning of Chaitra Navratri, which leads to Ram Navami.
-The rituals to celebrate Ugadi are different than those performed in Maharashtra, although the essence remains the same.
-Ugadi is the beginning of the New Year as per Telugu calendar.
+The rituals to celebrate Ugadi are different from those performed in Maharashtra, although the essence remains the same.
+Ugadi is the beginning of the New Year as per the Telugu calendar.

-Another interesting fact being, in different parts of India, there are certain local dishes which are specially prepared for this occasion.
-In Maharashtra, people celebrate this day with Puran poli, a fried puffy bread called puri and Shrikhand which is a sweet yogurt dessert.
-Kanangachi kheer a sweet dish made of sweet potato, rice, jaggery and coconut milk is prepared by the Konkanis.
-While in some parts of Southern India, certain dishes with raw mango is made exclusively for this occasion, the most popular dish is ‘Pachadi’.
-It is a chutney-like dish which is made with various ingredients to bring out all the flavours like, sweet, sour, tangy and bitter.
-It is said, the different flavours here is a reminder that the new brand year and the life ahead will have some sweet memories, while there could be some bitter experiences too.
-It indicates, one should be ready to face the new year with all the phases it presents and prepares us for the same.
-It also reminds us, like the changing flavours, all things in life are transitory.
-Whether be it pain or pleasure, everything is temporary and hence need to be savoured gracefully.
+Another interesting fact is, in different parts of India, there are certain local dishes which are specially prepared for this occasion.
+In Maharashtra, people celebrate this day with Puran Poli, a fried puffy bread called puri, and Shrikhand which is a sweet yogurt dessert.
+Kanangachi kheer, a sweet dish made of sweet potato, rice, jaggery, and coconut milk, is prepared by the Konkanis.
+While in some parts of Southern India, certain dishes with raw mango are made exclusively for this occasion, the most popular dish is ‘Pachadi’.
+It is a chutney-like dish that is made with various ingredients to bring out all the flavors like, sweet, sour, tangy, and bitter.
+It is said, the different flavors here’s reminder that the new brand year and the life ahead will have some sweet memories, while there could be some bitter experiences too.
+It indicates one should be ready to face the new year with all the phases it presents and prepares us for the same.
+It also reminds us, like the changing flavors, all things in life are transitory.
+Whether it be pain or pleasure, everything is temporary and hence needs to be savored gracefully.